Robert J. Parins: Early life

 Robert Parins was born on August 23, 1918, in Green Bay, Wisconsin.
 He graduated from Green Bay East High School in 1936 and received a law degree from the University of Wisconsin Law School in 1942.
 Parins was a noted lifelong fan of the Green Bay Packers, which started during his childhood.
-He attended games in the 1920s and even helped early Packers' players—Parins noted Jug Earp specifically—carry their equipment before games.
+He attended games in the 1920s and even helped early Packers players—Parins noted Jug Earp specifically—carry their equipment before games.

 Professional career

 After his college graduation, Parins took a job as an insurance adjuster with Employer's Mutual of Wausau in Minneapolis, Minnesota.
 He moved back to Green Bay in 1944 and began practicing law.
 He served as the Brown County, Wisconsin, district attorney from 1949 to 1950.
-His law practice ended in 1968 when he was elected a Circuit Court judge for the 14th Judicial Circuit, which covered Brown, Door, and Kewaunee counties.
+He practiced law with the firm of Cohen, Parins, Cohen and Grant until 1967.
+In 1968, he was elected a Wisconsin circuit court judge for the 14th Judicial Circuit, which covered Brown, Door, and Kewaunee counties.
 While in this role, he lectured across the state to schools and judicial groups.
-Parins' served as a Circuit Court judge until 1982, when he retired to serve as president of the Green Bay Packers.
+Parins served as a state circuit court judge until 1982, when he retired to serve as president of the Green Bay Packers.
 After his tenure with the Packers ended in 1989, he returned to serving as a judge in a reserve capacity.
-He retired from his legal career in 2007.
+He also handled over 1,000 mediation or arbitration cases before retiring from his legal career at the age of 88.

 Jeffrey Dahmer case

 In 1993, Parins was selected to hear an appeal regarding the dismissal of police officers Joseph T. Gabrish and John Balcerzak.
 The officers were originally fired for returning Konerak Sinthasomphone to serial killer Jeffrey Dahmer.
 Sinthasomphone, a 14-year-old Laotian boy, was abducted by Dahmer and had been reported missing.
-He escaped Dahmer the next day and was found naked, drugged, and with rectal bleeding by two young black women.
-The women called police and four officers showed up, two being Gabrish and Balcerzak.
-The officers threatened to arrest the women if they persisted in trying to help Sinthasomphone or to provide information.
-The officers escorted Sinthasomphone back inside Dahmer's apartment where he convinced the officers that Sinthasomphone was his romantic partner and was drunk.
+He escaped Dahmer the next day and was found naked, drugged, and bleeding by three black women.
+The women called police and officers showed up, two being Gabrish and Balcerzak.
+The officers escorted Sinthasomphone back inside Dahmer's apartment, where he convinced the officers that Sinthasomphone was his romantic partner and was drunk.
 They subsequently made homophobic remarks regarding the incident.
 Sinthasomphone became Dahmer's 13th rape and murder victim.